Emotional cheating or emotional infidelity: a friendship or a betrayal?

 10. You may ultimately transgress physical boundaries.

 There’s likely to be an ever-increasing physical tension.
 You’re flirting.
 You may not have had a penetrative experience, but perhaps you have touched sensitive areas.
-Or, you’re now having a full intimate relationship with your friend/lover/mistress.
+Or, you’re now having a fully intimate relationship with your friend/lover/mistress.

 Somewhere early on in the process, your behaviour probably no longer matched your values, if you consider(ed) monogamy to be important.

 I suspect, though, that you shielded yourself from the impact of that mismatch.
 The reward of being with the other person was just too satisfying.